the Creative Commons Attribution 4.0 License.

 A global analysis of the fractal properties of clouds revealing anisotropy of turbulence across scales

-The deterministic motions of clouds and turbulence, despite their chaotic nature, have nonetheless been shown to follow simple statistical power-law scalings: a fractal dimension D relates individual cloud perimeters p to a measurement resolution, and turbulent fluctuations scale with the air parcel separation distance through the Hurst exponent, .
-However, it remains uncertain whether atmospheric turbulence is best characterized by a split isotropy that is three-dimensional (3D) with H=1/3 at small scales and two-dimensional (2D) with ℋ=1 at large scales or by a wide-range anisotropic scaling with an intermediate value of .
-Here, we introduce an “ensemble fractal dimension” De – analogous to D – that relates the total cloud perimeter per domain area 𝒫 as seen from space to the measurement resolution, and we show theoretically how turbulent dimensionality and cloud edge geometry can be linked through H=De-1.
-Observationally and numerically, we find the scaling De5/3 or H2/3, spanning 5 orders of magnitude of scale.
+The deterministic motions of clouds and turbulence, despite their chaotic nature, have nonetheless been shown to follow simple statistical power-law scalings: a fractal dimension D relates individual cloud perimeters p to a measurement resolution, and turbulent fluctuations scale with the air parcel separation distance through the Hurst exponent, ℋ. However, it remains uncertain whether atmospheric turbulence is best characterized by a split isotropy that is three-dimensional (3D) with at small scales and two-dimensional (2D) with ℋ=1 at large scales or by a wide-range anisotropic scaling with an intermediate value of ℋ. Here, we introduce an “ensemble fractal dimension” De – analogous to D – that relates the total cloud perimeter per domain area 𝒫 as seen from space to the measurement resolution, and we show theoretically how turbulent dimensionality and cloud edge geometry can be linked through .
+Observationally and numerically, we find the scaling or , spanning 5 orders of magnitude of scale.
 Remarkably, the same scaling relationship links two “limiting case” estimates of 𝒫 evaluated at resolutions corresponding to the planetary scale and the Kolmogorov microscale, which span 10 orders of magnitude.
 Our results are nearly consistent with a previously proposed “23/9D” anisotropic turbulent scaling and suggest that the geometric characteristics of clouds and turbulence in the atmosphere can be easily tied to well-known planetary physical parameters.

 The Earth system is radiatively open and materially closed.
 Radiatively, Earth's global mean temperature is sustained by a balance between absorption of high-intensity shortwave sunlight and the reemission at longwave frequencies to the cold of space.
 Materially, the total dry atmospheric mass is confined to the planet by gravity and can only be redistributed by turbulent circulations that mix air over a broad range of scales within the thin atmospheric layer.
 Clouds play important roles in determining the magnitude of both categories of flow.
-Geometrically speaking, cloud areas govern radiative fluxes (Zelinka et al.2022), while the edge length or perimeter of clouds controls material exchanges of air between clouds and their clear-sky environment (Zhao and Austin2005; Heus et al.2008; Garrett et al.2018).
+Geometrically speaking, cloud areas govern radiative fluxes (Zelinka et al., 2022), while the edge length or perimeter of clouds controls material exchanges of air between clouds and their clear-sky environment (Zhao and Austin, 2005; Heus et al., 2008; Garrett et al., 2018).

 A scientific challenge is that the seemingly objective properties of cloud area and perimeter are a function of the more subjective choice of spatial resolution, ξ (defined as either the pixel side-length in a satellite image or the grid spacing in a model).
 Clouds smaller than ξ cannot be resolved, and the square shapes in a resolved grid do not reflect more irregular cloud structures.
 Even casual observations of the sky show cloud edges that are intricately complex for any plausibly resolvable scale.
 For example, the boundary of a small cumulus cloud may appear smoothly rounded at first glance, but fine turbulent structures become apparent when it is viewed through binoculars.
 The change in the observational scale lengthens the cloud boundary with clear skies even as the total cloud area remains nearly unchanged.
-Because the resolution-dependent cloud perimeter is shaped by the complex and chaotic processes of turbulent mixing and diffusion (Hentschel and Procaccia1984) and while air and energy exchanges are physically independent of ξ, a resolution-based link is required to relate the two (Lovejoy et al.2001; Fielding et al.2020).
+Because the resolution-dependent cloud perimeter is shaped by the complex and chaotic processes of turbulent mixing and diffusion (Hentschel and Procaccia, 1984) and while air and energy exchanges are physically independent of ξ, a resolution-based link is required to relate the two (Lovejoy et al., 2001; Fielding et al., 2020).

 Fractal geometry is often used as a tool for characterizing the resolution-dependent complexity of shapes.
 The fractal dimension D was first introduced by Richardson (1961) to characterize the complexity of political borders and was later popularized by Mandelbrot (1967) to describe how the length of a coastline changes depending on the length of the ruler used to measure it.
 Generally, the perimeter p around an individual fractal object can be related to the measurement resolution ξ through